-Mount Vernon Campus 160

-Parking 162

-Safety & Security 162

-Whidbey Island Campus 161

-The Skagit Valley College Catalog is effective beginning with Summer Quarter, 2010, through Spring Quarter, 2011.

-Every effort has been made to assure the accuracy of the information contained in this publication.
+Mount Vernon Campus ----- 160 Whidbey Island Campus ----- 161 Parking ------ 162 Safety & Security ----- 162 ndex.....163 he Skagit Valley College Catalog is effective beginning with Summer Quarter, 2012, through Spring Quarter, 2013.
+Every effort has been made to ensure the accuracy of the information contained in this publication.
 Students are advised, however, that such information is subject to change without notice, and advisors should, therefore, be consulted on a regular basis for current information.